 Delivered activities and outputs

 Please present a list of the activities conducted and outputs produced by the project, based on the planned activities and outputs that you provided in the project proposal.
+Outputs are measurable results upon the completed activities (e.g. XX people attended a workshop, XX ha was planted).